mpaland/vic/readme.md

 If you need an advanced windowed GUI, there are many other cool libraries around, like µC/GUI, StWin etc.

 ## To be done (and implemented)
-- Improve anti aliasing support
+- Improve/refactor anti aliasing support
-- Sprite support
 - Add more standard and high quality fonts

 ## Design of VIC
 Basicly every display needs a driver.
 But unlike as in many other designs, the driver is the highest class of which the head (display) is instanciated.
-A graphic driver only needs to implement `drv_pixel_set_color` and `drv_pixel_get` functions.
+A graphic driver only needs to implement `pixel_set` and `pixel_get` functions.
 But most modern display controllers can provide more sophisticated functions for native line/box rendering, block moving etc.
-If a controller can provide such special functions, the according function is implemented in the driver by simply overriding the virtual function of the `gpr` base class.
+If a controller can provide such special functions, the according function is implemented in the driver by simply overriding the virtual function of the `drv` base class.
 All graphic functions which the controller/driver can't provide natively are handled by the `gpr`.
 Of cource, native rendering on a specialized LCD controller is always faster and should be prefered.